 Some Thoughts About Taking Group Classes…

-Our group class system takes a student through the Dance Vision American style syllabus in a structured manner, allowing patterns, technique, form, and style to develop together over time.
+Our group class system takes a student through the Dance Vision, USISTD, and NDCA American style syllabi in a structured manner, allowing patterns, technique, form, and style to develop together over time.
 As Vince Lombardi once said, “Practice does not make perfect.
 Only perfect practice makes perfect”.
 We urge our students to allow their bodies and minds to “practice perfectly” by progressing methodically through the group class levels.